-The Foreign and Commonwealth Office has issued a warning regarding the risks of adventure tourism to British Nationals when travelling in Vietnam.
+The Foreign, Commonwealth & Development Office has issued a warning regarding the risks of adventure tourism to British Nationals when travelling in Vietnam.

 Adventure tourism is a form of tourism that involves travelling to secluded destinations to partake in extreme outdoor activities, such as: zip-lining, trekking, rock climbing, and bungee jumping.

-The FCO updated their page on Monday: “Since 2016, a number of British and foreign visitors have died while engaging in adventure tourism in rural areas.
+The FCDO updated their page on Monday: “Since 2016, a number of British and foreign visitors have died while engaging in adventure tourism in rural areas.